seroperson/jvm-live-reload/README.md

 - Implement a `/health` endpoint.
 It must respond successfully when the application is ready to receive requests; usually, you can leave it without any logic.
-- The `main` method must be blocking until application's shutdown.
 - The `main` method must handle `InterruptedException` by gracefully shutting down the webserver and release all initialized resources.
 - The `main` method must only finish when your application is completely stopped.

-Following these recommendations will also make your application more responsive in general, so they are also nice to have besides making an application live-reloading-ready.
+Implementing this logic will also make your application lifecycle more predictable in general, so they are just nice to have besides making an application live-reloading-ready.
 Read an article **[⏹️ About making your JVM application interruptible][13]** to know more about interrupting.

 Worth to say, that if your framework doesn't support interrupting and/or doesn't allow you to make these changes by yourself right in your codebase, probably it